arnicas/interactive-vis-course/Week9/README.md

 **Homework 1 (12pt)**: JS Practice.

-Finish js_homework.html, all the TODOs.
+Finish [js_homework.html](js_homework.html), all the TODOs.
 I gave you some links to stuff on d3.nest() a week or 2 ago, and you can search online.
 Send me a screencap of your console output and the gist with the file.
 Week 9: "JS homework".

 **Homework 2 (25pt)**: Stacked Bars Transition.

 Make a stacked_bar_transitions using your own data.
 It must transition between normalized and non-normalized like my example does.
 Try to make it data that you can use in your final project.
+You need tooltips on this, too.
 Send gist as "Stacked Bars."

 **Homework 3 (20pt)**: Grouped Bars.